OpenDSA/OpenDSA/RST/en/IS/GraphIntro.rst

 .. inlineav:: GpathDefCON dgm
    :output: show

+An undirected graph is a :term:`connected graph` if there is at least one path from any vertex to any other.
+The maximally connected subgraphs of an undirected graph are called :term:`connected components <connected component>`.
+For example, this figure shows an undirected graph with three connected components.

+.. _ConCom:

+.. inlineav:: GconcomCON dgm
+   :output: show

 A graph with relatively few edges is called a :term:`sparse graph`, while a graph with many edges is called a :term:`dense graph`.
 A graph containing all possible edges is said to be a